 As the site proved popular, the BBC refitted it with a larger stage and permanent television production galleries.
 The venue was a mecca for the stars of the 1960s, and the BBC featured Lulu, Shirley Bassey and Cilla Black in a variety of sparkling shows.

-It was upgraded to colour from 1968-69 and throughout the 1970s and 1980s was the recording venue for some fondly-remembered shows such as The Generation Game and Terry Wogan‘s eponymous chat show Wogan.
+It was upgraded to colour from 1968-69 and, throughout the 1970s and 1980s, was the recording venue for some fondly-remembered shows such as The Generation Game, Crackerjack, The Old Grey Whistle Test, This Is Your Life, and Terry Wogan‘s eponymous chat show Wogan.